xypwn/southpark-downloader-ui/README.md

 # southpark-downloader-ui
 Fully self-contained South Park downloader GUI, written in Go for Linux, Windows, MacOS &amp; Android.

-The code is currently still quite messy, and will definitely need some more work.
 If you have any request or criticism in particular, feel free to open an issue.

 ![Preview image](/preview.png)